jpleet/nba-factory/README.md

 The simplest case is looking at predictions of single offensive and defensive players.
 If only one player is selected, the FMs predict how much that player's presence alone influences the average PPP.
 The ideal player would have the highest PPP on offense and the lowest PPP on defense (bottom right of these interactive plots).

-(Use GitHub page https://jpleet.github.io/nba-factory/ to see interactive plots)

 Invidual player contibutions in the 2018-2019 season:
 [imgs/player_ppp_2018-2019.html](imgs/player_ppp_2018-2019.html)